cccaballero/manolo_bot/README.md

 LLM provider.
 The `OPENAI_API_BASE_URL` will look for an OpenAI API like, as the LM Studio API

-- <b>Note:</b> When `GOOGLE_API_KEY` option is selected the default model used will be Gemini 2.0 Flash.
+- <b>Note:</b> When `GOOGLE_API_KEY` option is selected, the default model will be Gemini 2.0 Flash.

 `TELEGRAM_BOT_NAME`: Your Telegram bot name

-`TELEGRAM_BOT_USERNAME`: Your Telegram bot name
+`TELEGRAM_BOT_USERNAME`: Your Telegram bot username

 `TELEGRAM_BOT_TOKEN`: Your Telegram bot token

 #### Selecting OpenAI Model.

-`OPENAI_API_MODEL`: LLM to use for OpenAI or OpenAI-like API, if not provided the default model will be used.
+`OPENAI_API_MODEL`: LLM to use for OpenAI or OpenAI-like API; if not provided, the default model will be used.

 #### Selecting Google API Model.

-`GOOGLE_API_MODEL`: LLM to use for Google API, if not provided the default model will be used.
+`GOOGLE_API_MODEL`: LLM to use for Google API; if not provided, the default model will be used.

 #### Enabling image Generation with Stable Diffusion

 `WEBUI_SD_API_URL`: you can define a Stable Diffusion Web UI API URL for image generation.
 If this option is enabled the bot will answer image generation requests using Stable Diffusion generated images.

 `WEBUI_SD_API_PARAMS`: A JSON string containing Stable Diffusion Web UI API params.
-If not provided default params for SDXL Turbo model will me used.
+If not provided, default parameters for the SDXL Turbo model will be used.

 #### Setting custom bot character instructions